yasir2000/openwrt-oldwiki-md/AR7Port.rst

 A more accurate method would be to use either a logic analyzer or an oscilloscope, but these are expensive and for the basic task of locating a serial pin a little overkill. ;)

+Pin 5 (VCC) supports you with 3.3 V in case your serial cable needs it.[[BR]] Terminal Settings should be: 38400 8N1, no hard- or software flow control.

 == WRTP54G Serial Console ==